Freifunk-Potsdam/2021-ansible-gluon-test/README.md

     # Status Socket
     status socket "/run/fastd-90/fastd.sock";

+    # accept any host
+    on verify "
+      exit 0
+    ";

     # Configure a shell command that is run when fastd comes up
     on up "